Surge in loot from alcohol stores, vandalism of schools amid lockdown in South Africa

-South Africa has witnessed a surge in crimes related to the ban on alcohol sale as well as vandalism of schools during the current national lockdown to combat the novel coronavirus.
-Minister of Basic Education Angie Motshekga said on Monday that she was "horrified" at the alarming number of 183 schools being vandalised and damaged since the COVID-19 lockdown began on 27 March.
+South Africa has witnessed a surge in crimes related to the ban on alcohol sale as well as vandalism of schools during the current national lockdown to combat the novel coronavirus which has so far infected over 2,000 people in the country.
+Minister of Basic Education Angie Motshekga said on Monday that she was "horrified" at the alarming number of 183 schools being vandalised and damaged since the COVID-19 lockdown began on March 27.

 The lockdown was extended for a further two weeks until the end of April as South Africa tries to keep the number of coronavirus infections in check.
+South Africa has recorded 99 new coronavirus cases on Sunday, taking the total in the country to 2,272, health minister Zweli Mkhike said, adding that the death toll in the country stands at 27.
+Motshekga said that "It is quite disheartening that criminal elements in our communities could destroy the infrastructure (of schools) of their own children with such apparent impunity."
 The vandals steal valuable electronic equipment such as computers from the schools, usually to exchange for drugs and alcohol.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)